Nada0795/reading-note/README.md

 ![Growth Mindset 2](https://www.muhlsdk12.org/cms/lib/PA01916549/Centricity/Domain/225/growth%20mindset.JPG)

 **some of the reminders of how to keep yourself in a growth mindset :**
-- You must beleive in your self.
+- *You must beleive in your self.*
-- It's not how good  are you , it's how good you want to be .
+- *It's not how good  are you , it's how good you want to be.*
-- Stop waiting for a Friday.
+- *Stop waiting for a Friday.*